-Prior to each clinical placement students are requested to submit any information which could affect a placement allocation via the ARCWEB page.
-Contact telephone number and email: 0117 3281155 arcweb@uwe.ac.uk.
-The clinical placements are also overseen by the clinical coordinators- Angela Bailey (DI) and Sarah Zelley (RT), (see page 31 for contact details).
+Prior to each clinical placement students are requested to submit any information which could affect a placement allocation via the ARCWEB page 0117 3281155 arcweb@uwe.ac.uk.
+The clinical placements are also overseen by the clinical coordinators - Angela Bailey (DI- all years) and Sarah Zelley (RT).
+See page 30 for contact details.